microsoft/napajs/examples/modules/async-number/README.md

     );
 }

-/// <summary> It increases a number by a given parameter synchronously and run a callback at the next execution loop. </summary>
+/// <summary> It increases a number by a given parameter synchronously and runs a callback at the next execution loop. </summary>
 void IncreaseSync(const FunctionCallbackInfo<Value>& args) {
     auto isolate = args.GetIsolate();